linode/ai-quickstart-mistral/docs/quickstart.md

 # Quick Start Guide

-Deploy AI Quickstart - Minstral LLM to a clean Linode GPU instance in minutes using automated scripts.
+Deploy AI Quickstart - Mistral LLM to a clean Linode GPU instance in minutes using automated scripts.

 ## Overview

-This guide walks you through deploying the AI Quickstart - Minstral LLM stack to a fresh Linode GPU instance.
+This guide walks you through deploying the AI Quickstart - Mistral LLM stack to a fresh Linode GPU instance.
 The deployment process:
 1. Creates a new Linode GPU instance
 2. Installs NVIDIA drivers, Docker, and dependencies
 3. Configures and starts the AI services